Eppo-exp/eppo-docs/docs/how-tos/warehouse-migration.md

-# Migrating to a New Data Warehouse with Eppo
+# Migrating to a New Data Warehouse

 If you're planning to transition to a new data warehouse, Eppo simplifies this process for you.
 We assist in creating a new Workspace that seamlessly connects to your new data warehouse, ensuring a smooth transition.